 (a) A voting member may nominate a qualified member for an office or for director from the floor only if the Nominations Committee nominee is deceased, withdraws, or is other wise disqualified.

 (b) A qualified member who desires election as an officer or director of the Association may file a petition to that effect.
 Such petition shall set forth the office sought and shall have attached to it the signed statements of twenty (20) members who believe the petitioner is qualified for such office or directorship and will perform the duties imposed by the office sought.
 Petitions for President-Elect shall also contain the statements of at least ten (10) officers and/or directors in support thereof.
 Such petition shall not be required of those nominated by the committee under Section 2 of this article.
-Petitions for election to an office, directorship, or associate directorship must be delivered to the Executive Director at the main office of the Texas Criminal Defense Lawyers Association in Austin, Texas, 50 days prior to the annual meeting.
+Petitions for election to an office, directorship, or associate directorship must be delivered to the Chief Executive Officer at the main office of the Texas Criminal Defense Lawyers Association in Austin, Texas, 50 days prior to the annual meeting.

 Sec.
 4. Voting Procedure.

 Written ballots shall be mailed to members in good standing no later than 30 days prior to the annual meeting.
-To be valid, ballots must be returned by the member and received by the Executive Director no later than ten days before the annual meeting.
+To be valid, ballots must be returned by the member and received by the Chief Executive Officer no later than ten days before the annual meeting.
 Each member in good standing shall be entitled to one vote for each contested race.
 The results of the voting shall be announced at the annual meeting.